OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/includes/sql-database-csharp-adonet-create-query-2.md

 SET @DName2 = @csharpParmDepartmentName;  --'Legal';

--- Right size hello Legal department.
+-- Right size the Legal department.
 DELETE empl
    FROM
       tabEmployee   as empl